ellioseven/ellioseven.github.io/_posts/2017-10-30-simple-docker-livereload.markdown

 gulp my-task
 ```

-3. Inject the browser with the livereload client.
-Insert the following into the
+## Step 3 - Inject the Browser With the Livereload Client.

-  browser console, replacing `<ip>` with the IP of the corresponding Docker
+Insert the following into the browser console, replacing `<ip>` with the IP of
-  container.
+the corresponding Docker container.

 ``` js
 var script = document.createElement('script');